elysion/encoder/README.md

-# Interface module for modular controllers.
+# Interface module for modular controllers

 The module can be used for converting encoder, pot and button movement into messages sent over TWI / I2C.
 You can e.g. combine up to 6 encoders